Geff specification

 array, such that each row of the propertyvalues

-array stores the property for the node at that index in the ids array.-
+array stores the property for the node at that index in the ids array.
+String values will be stored according to the zarr-extensions string specification - as variable length UTF8 strings. -

 The